salkinium/calirona/README.md

 - START: initialize and start the calibration.
 - STOP: stop robot movement (short press), release motors and reset robot (long press)
-- Busy (blue): blinks, when an operation is in progress
+- Busy (blue): blinks, when an operation is in progress, otherwise off
-- Headphone Error (orange): blinks, when no headphone is connected, or it is unresponsive (perhaps broken)
+- Headphone (orange): blinks, when no headphone is connected, or it is unresponsive (perhaps broken), otherwise on
-- Mechanical Error (red): blinks, when the robot detected an invalid mechanical state (broken or blocked motor)
+- Mechanical Error (red): blinks, when the robot detected an invalid mechanical state (broken or blocked motor), otherwise off

 ## Usage

 The basic usage of the robots is as follows:

 1. Plug in the power cord.
 The green power led should light up and the headphone error led should blink.
 2. Place the headphone into the holder and plug in the headphone jack into it.
-The headphone error led should stop blinking, unless the headphone is broken.
+The headphone error led should stop blinking and turn on fully, unless the headphone is broken.
 3. Press START.
 The robot will initialize its axes.
 4. Press START again.
 The robot will do two rotations while calibrating the heaphones.
 5. Once the robot stopped moving, unplug the now calibrated headphones and remove them.